ionos-spectre/spectre-core/README.md

 # Spectre

-Spectre is a DSL and commandline tool for test automation.
+Spectre is a DSL and command line tool for test automation.

 It is written in [Ruby](https://www.ruby-lang.org/de/) and inspired by the Unit-Test framework [rspec](https://rspec.info/).